spymark/data_products_proj/slides/pitch.md

 ```
-Error in loadNamespace(name) : there is no package called 'webshot'
+Error in file(con, "rb") : cannot open the connection
 ```